surfstudio/SurfAndroidStandard/easyadapter/lib-easyadapter/README.md

 This module evolved from project [EasyAdapter](https://github.com/MaksTuev/EasyAdapter).

-This is adapter which simplifies the process of adding a complex content to RecyclerView.
+This is an implementation of `RecyclerView.Adapter`, which simplifies the process of adding a complex content to RecyclerView.

 # Usage
 Gradle: